swiftlang/swift-package-manager/Documentation/CommunityProposal.md

 Software is created to solve some of these problems.

-Problems can be recursively decomposed into subproblems, such that any problem can be understood in terms of small, clearly-defined tasks.
+Problems can be recursively decomposed into subproblems, such that any problem can be understood in terms of small, clearly defined tasks.
 Likewise, code can be organized into individuals components, such that each one is responsible for a particular piece of functionality.